ChristopherZev/christopherzev.github.io/Amazon_tech_spec.md

-# 📄 Technical Specification Document
+# 📄 Technical Specification Document - Download as a .docx file

 ## Identity Management Compliance for Amazon Music